miage-lille/catstagram/doc/part1.md

 ## Exercice 1:

 We only want the implement the rule: **Counter value must be greater than or equal to 3**.
-- modify `update` function to avoid negative counter
+- modify `update` function to avoid counter below 3
 - modify `view` function to disable the button `-` when counter value is 3

 >💡 Tip: Why don't use this style <br/>